 1940s

 The 1940s saw a tremendous number of board games released compared to previous years.
-Two have remained enjoyed classics, and one has fallen behind although was very popular in its time.
-Alt✱hough all three board games were released right at the end of the decade, they were very popular.
+Two have remained enjoyed classics, and one has fallen behind although was very popular i൲n its time.
+Although all three board games were released right at the end of the decade, they were very popular.

 (released in 1949), (released in 1948), and (in 1949) were released.
 Although Candyland has fallen from its plinth of popularity, I can’t ignore how popular it was when released.